tcses/repository-naming/README.md

-# Guidelines on how to name repositories in GitHub at TCS Education System
+# Guidelines on how to name repositories in GitHub at TCS

 ***
 Here are some suggested guidelines on how to create repository names that are descriptive and searchable.